vallikkv/wiegand26bit/README.md

 Wiegand26bit.c represents the script to generate the card swipe in hex mode

+Usage:
-Usage:  gcc -o <File name after compile> wiegand26bit.c
+gcc -o wiegand26bit wiegand26bit.c

-        compiled output is used in the python script to generate the swipe
+Compiled output is used in the python script to generate the card swipe.